Best Things to do in Zambia

 Meet the Toka people from the Musokotwane Village, located on the banks of the Zambezi River just below Victoria Falls.
 The Toka are friendly, welcoming, and hospitable people who are proud to show their way of life to visitors.
 Be receive a traditional Chibwantu drink after which you can learn about their culture and traditions, see their gardens, join them in dancing, and learn to cook their food.
 Visiting Musokotwana Village is a great way to get an insight into the local culture, and local village life and to meet the friendly people of Zambia.

 One of the top things to do in Zambia is tiger fishing on the Lower Zambezi River.
 The Lower Zambezi is home to some of the biggest and most ferocious tiger fish in the world.
 These fish can grow up to 10kg and put up a fight that will test your strength and skills.
 Fishing for tigerfish is an adrenaline-pumping experience that is not to be missed.

 So there you have it, the top things to do in Zambia.
 Whether you want to experience the wildlife, the culture, or the thrill of tiger fishing, Zambia has something for everyone.

 For more information on Things to do, visit our Experience Zambia page on the Ntanda Ventures website.

 Book your Zambia Holiday

-Zambia is much more then wildlife and the Victoria Falls.
-If you’re looking for an amazing, life-changing experience that will have you rejuvenated and inspired, then women led Ntanda Ventures is an excellent choice.
-We offer sustainable safaris and holidays in Zambia that are organised with just that extra attention to care and detail, that make the difference during a dream vacation.
+Zambia is much more than wildlife and the Victoria Falls.
+If you’re looking for an amazing, life-changing experience that will have you rejuvenated and inspired, then women-led Ntanda Ventures is an excellent choice.
+We offer sustainable safaris and holidays in Zambia that are organized with just that extra attention to care and detail, that make the difference during a dream vacation.
 Want to know more?
 Visit our Ntanda Ventures website.